MarieLynneBlock/audio-code-lab/README.md

 - __EarSketch__  (Georgia Tech): web-based music, composition and remix environment that comprises different elements: DAW, code editor, console and a sound browser.
 (The sound library was created by Young Guru and Richard Devine)
                   \[*JavaScript, Python*]

+- __SuperCollider__: platform for audio synthesis and algorithmic composition, used by musicians, artists, and researchers working with sound existing out of 3 major components: scsynth, a real-time audio server; sclang, an interpreted programming language; scide, an editor for sclang.

 ### General Languages, music libraries, frameworks